CruxConnect/crux-docs/Product--CREATE-OR-UPDATE-flat-item-sku.md

 status: 202 Accepted
 {
     "warning": {
         "message": "Some fields contained bad data.
-Bad data was removed and remaining fields successfully submitted.
+Bad data was removed and remaining fields successfully submitted."
         "detail": {
-            'isbn': ["Invalid ISBN 'B0052P23YY': Only numbers allowed."], 'asin': ["Invalid ASIN '182741000850': Wrong length", 'Ensure this field has no more than 10 characters.']
+            'isbn': ["Invalid ISBN 'B0052P23YY': Only numbers allowed."], 'asin': ["Invalid ASIN '182741000850': Wrong length", "Ensure this field has no more than 10 characters."]
         }
     }
     "accepted": {